bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-19-recovering-files-from-ext3-ext4-partition.md

 ---
 layout: post
-title: Recovering deleted files from an ext3 or ext4 partition
+title: "Recovering Deleted Files from an ext3 or ext4 Partition"
 ---

 Yesterday I accidentally invoked `bunzip2` without the `--keep` flag.
 This